OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Requirements
 ------------

-* A 4 Gig USB flash drive, if using osgeo-live-mini
+* A 4 GB USB flash drive, if using osgeo-live-mini
-* A 8 Gig USB flash drive, if using osgeo-live
+* A 8 GB USB flash drive, if using osgeo-live
 * An OSGeo-Live DVD or ISO image (downloaded from: http://live.osgeo.org/download.html)

 Creating bootable USB drive from Ubuntu